Fire Pit Height Clearance: Safety Guidelines for Your Backyard

 Final Safety Checklist

-Before lighting your fire pit, run through this quick safety checklist to ensure compliance:
+Prior to igniting your fire pit, go through this brief safety checklist to confirm adherence:

 Create a Safe, Inviting Backyard Space